apache/cordova-docs/docs/en/2.9.0rc1/guide/upgrading/windows-phone/index.md

 This document is for people who need to upgrade their Cordova versions from an older version to a current version of Cordova.
 This applies to both WP7 and WP8.

+## Upgrade to 2.8.0 from 2.9.0 ##

+### In Visual Studio's Solution Explorer window:
+1. Create a new Apache Cordova WP7 or WP8 2.9.0 Project
+2. Copy the contents of your 'www' folder to the new project, and be sure these items are added to the VS project.
+3. Update the name of cordova.js in the HTML tag if it's still using cordova-VERSION.js (should be just cordova.js).
+4. Copy and overwrite any splash screen, or icon images.
+5. Copy over any plugins from the plugins folder to the new project and ensure that they are also added to the .csproj file.
+6. Build and test.

 ## Upgrade to 2.8.0 from 2.7.0 ##

 ### In Visual Studio's Solution Explorer window: